jnoortheen/mobile-catalog/README.md

 Mobile Catalogue
 ================
-Single page web app to store and retrieve Mobile Information with Google OAuth2 User Authentication.
+AngularJS Single Page App to store and retrieve Mobile Catalogue Information.
+Flask is used to provide Back-end support for app with JSON endpoins.
+Users can create accounts using their Google accounts (Uses OAuth2 User Authentication).

 Technologies
 ------------